 Figure 2: Micro-influencers have a higher engagement rate than macro-influencers.
 Source: Ad Week

-A study by Adweek show that micro-influencers generate 60 percent more engagement than highly popular social media accounts.
+A study by Adweek showed that micro-influencers generate 60 percent more engagement than highly popular social media accounts.
 The higher interaction means that the influencer and audience quickly establish a connection, making the influencer more relatable.

 The micro-influencer is more likely to walk their audience through your product, thus acting like your brand’s advocates.
 This kind of exposure will ultimately boost the sale of your products.